View Allison Boen's Obituary on www.swtimes.com/ and share memories

 Allison Boen

-Allison Jo Boen, 16, of Fort Smith passed away Jan.
+Allison Jo Boen, 16, of Fort Smith passed away on Feb.
 26, 2020.
 She was born Jan.
 6, 2004, in Van Buren.
 She was homeschooled and of the Church of Christ faith.

-She is survived by her mother, Samantha Forsman and her fiancé Shane Davis of Fort Smith; a brother, Alex Boen of Fort Smith; four sisters, Aimee Carter, Abby Forsman and Amelia Davis, all of Fort Smith, and Ryleigh Davis of Van Buren; her grandparents, Keith and Tresa Boen of Pocola and Larry and Cheryl Davis of Fort Smith; and her godparents, Mena Boen and Andrew Rush of Denton, Texas.
+She is survived by her fiancé, Shane Davis of Fort Smith; her mother, Samantha Forsman; sisters, Aimee Carter, Abby Forsman, Amelia Davis, all of Fort Smith, and Ryleigh Davis of Van Buren; her brother, Alex Boen of Fort Smith; grandparents, Tresa and Keith Boen of Pocola, and Cheryl and Larry Davis of Fort Smith; and her godparents, Mena Boen and Andrew Rush of Denton, Texas.

-Funeral service will be held at 3 p.m.
-Friday, Jan.
-31, 2020, at Lewis Funeral Chapel, 4817 Kelley Highway, Fort Smith, with cremation to follow.
+Funeral Service will be 3 p.m.
+Friday, March 6, 2020, at Lewis Funeral Chapel, 4817 Kelley Hwy, Fort Smith, with cremation to follow.

 Viewing will be 9 a.m. to 7 p.m.
 Thursday.
-There will no formal visitation.
+There will be no formal visitation.